 At best, objects make unreliable tour guides.
 They cannot argue with the narratives we imagine for them.
-As a maker of sculpture, I am interested in the way we re-interpret and re-tell the past through the filter of our current experience.
-These re-tellings also manifest themselves as objects: the museum replica, the diorama, the stage set, or the laboriously hand-sewn and fussily detailed garments of a re-enactor.
+As a maker of sculpture, I am interested in the way we re-interpret and re-create the past through the filter of our current experience.
+These re-tellings also manifest themselves as objects: the museum replica, the diorama, the stage set, or the laboriously hand-sewn and fussily detailed garments of a reenactor.
+In tandem with these physical re-creations, a tremendous quantity of artifacts are currently being digitized and disseminated via 3D scanning.
+This remains at best a lossy process, though, with the results existing as a kind of dizzying virtual ‘cast hall’, echoing the endless plaster copies made from classical statuary.

 At right: Work underway on A Monument After the Bicentennial at SculptureSpace, summer 2016.